 Public Service Relations Act

-The Public Service Labour Relations Act (PSLRA) governs the collective bargaining relationship between the government and the unions which act as bargaining agents on behalf of public service employees.
+The Public Service Labour Relations Act (PSLRA) governs the collective bargaining relationship between the government and the unions that act as bargaining agents on behalf of public service employees.
 It establishes three bargaining units in the public service: a nurses' unit, a professional employees' unit and a unit for all other employees.

-Other pieces of legislation impacting employment include the
+Other pieces of legislation impacting employment include:

 - Labour Relations Code